Frank Tong

 Frank Tong is a cognitive neuroscientist and centennial professor of psychology at Vanderbilt University.
 He grew up in Toronto, Canada.
 Tong is recognized for his research on the neural bases of human visual perception, visual consciousness, attentional selection, face and object recognition, and visual working memory.
 In more recent work, he is developing deep neural network models of the human visual system.

 Education

 Tong received his B.S. in Psychology at Queen's University in Kingston, Canada in 1995, where he worked with Barrie Frost.
 Tong completed his Ph.D. at Harvard University in 1999 working with Ken Nakayama and Nancy Kanwisher.
-He completed one year of postdoctoral research with Steve Engel at the University of California, Los Angeles before beginning his first faculty position as an assistant professor at Princeton University (2000-2004).
+He completed one year of postdoctoral research with Stephen Engel at the University of California, Los Angeles before beginning his first faculty position as an assistant professor at Princeton University (2000-2004).
 He moved to Vanderbilt University in 2004 to continue his pursuits of fMRI research, where he is now a Centennial Professor of Psychology.